Lakenham Peafield towermill |

 1898 |

-Peafield towermill in New Lakenham was also known as Spratts's Mill and The Black Mill and various times.
+Peafield towermill in New Lakenham was also known as Spratts's Mill and The Black Mill at various times.
 As of 2005, this is the only surviving windmill in Norwich itself.
-Henry_Lock built it at a cost in excess of £2,000 in 1824, he also built and owned Lakenham_Bracondale_towermill and Poringland_towermill. |
+Henry_Lock built it at a cost in excess of £2,000 in 1824, he also built and owned Lakenham_Bracondale_towermill and Poringland_towermill.
+The tower was reputed but unconfirmed to be 80 feet high, which would make it higher than Sutton mill.
+However, the actual height is around 74 feet. |

-Thomas Spratt was the original miller.
-He may have employed Henry Spratt, who was bankrupt in 1828 and was petitioning for relief from bankruptcy in 1830, the mill being marked on that years map. |
+Thomas Spratt was the youngest child of John and Sarah Spratt and Henry's brother.
+He was baptised on the 6th October 1799 at Shotesham St. Mary.
+He was married on 29th November 1825 to Mary Westgate at Shelton.
+He died in 1881 in the Norwich Union Work House after years travelling around the country as a coach maker.
+Thomas may have employed his brother Henry Spratt, who was bankrupt in 1828 and was petitioning for relief from bankruptcy in 1830, the mill being marked on that year's map. |

 The Court for the relief of Insolvent Debtors. |

-THE Matters of the Petitions and Schedules of the Prisoners hereinafter named (the same having been filed in the Court) are appointed to be heard as follows: - At the Court House, at the city of Norwich, on the twenty-second day of March, 1830, at Ten o'clock in the Morning precisely HENRY SPRATT, formerly of Tharston (near Long Stratton) in the county of Norfolk, Miller, then of the parish of Saint George of Colegate, in the city of Norwich, Baker, afterwards of the parish of Saint Mary, in the same city, then of the hamlet of Lakenham, in the county of the said City, Miller and Baker, then of Chapel Field Row, in the said city, Baker, and late of Mill-street, Crook’s Place, in the hamlet of Heigham, in the county of the said city, unemployed.
-JOHN GALSWORTHY, Solicitor, |
+THE Matters of the Petitions and Schedules of the Prisoners hereinafter named (the same having been filed in the Court) are appointed to be heard as follows:- At the Court House, at the city of Norwich, on the twenty-second day of March, 1830, at Ten o'clock in the Morning precisely HENRY SPRATT, formerly of Tharston (near Long Stratton) in the county of Norfolk, Miller, then of the parish of Saint George of Colegate, in the city of Norwich, Baker, afterwards of the parish of Saint Mary, in the same city, then of the hamlet of Lakenham, in the county of the said City, Miller and Baker, then of Chapel Field Row, in the said city, Baker, and late of Mill-street, Crook’s Place, in the hamlet of Heigham, in the county of the said city, unemployed. |

 To Millers, Bakers & Others, |